HegrJan/BlindGD77/docs/readme.txt

 9.5.1.
 Ensure you have already recorded the voice prompt first (from the channel or VFO screen) as PTT cancels other screens.
 Verify it is correct with SK2+SK1.
 9.5.2.
 Go to any edit field, e.g. channel details name field.
 9.5.3.
 Enter the exact text you wish to map to the custom prompt.
 It can be a word or phrase.
 Given that the prompt will be associated anywhere this occurs, be careful.
 9.5.4.
 While that edit has focus, save the custom prompt with long hold SK2+the number.
-9.5.5.
 Now, wherever that string appears in the UI, be it in a channel name, contact name, even credits or any other screen, the custom prompt will be spoken in place of that string.
 Note that the embedding of ##digit will also still work.
-Known issue: SK1+digit will not play a custom prompt unless you are in the channel or VFO screens, but saving with long hold SK1+digit works from any edit.
+Please note: When in an edit field, the edit field must be in Numeric rather than Alphanumeric mode for SK1+digit to play the prompt.
+To ensure the edit is in Numeric mode, pres SK2+Right Arrow until the radio announces "Numeric".
-Note that if you replace a custom prompt from anywhere, if it was associated with a string, the string association will remain unless you actually delete the prompt.
-This makes it easy to associate a string with a prompt and then improve the prompt if it doesn't quite sound right.
+Note that if you replace a custom prompt by rerecording it and attempting to save it from the Channel or VFO screens, if it was associated with a string, the string association will remain unless you actually delete the prompt.
+This makes it easy to associate a string with a prompt and then improve the prompt by rerecording and resaving it if it doesn't quite sound right.
 9.6.
 Note the prompt will follow the voice rate of the rest of the prompts.
 9.7.
 To delete a custom prompt, save an empty prompt to the prompt position, e.g. press and release SK1+ptt, then long hold SK1+the number you wish to delete.
 On the GD77S, save an empty prompt and then use *##digits to save it from the virtual keypad.
 10. Fixed announcement of user power level so that when it is selected, the actual level is also spoken.
 E.g. if the user power level is set to 4100, then the voice will now say "user power level 4100".